aibolem/vexflow-wiki-vexchords/Build,-Test,-Release.md

 # Publish with [release-it](https://www.npmjs.com/package/release-it)

-We use [release-it](https://www.npmjs.com/package/release-it) to help us publish to NPM and GitHub.
+We use [release-it](https://www.npmjs.com/package/release-it) to streamline the process of publishing to NPM and GitHub.

 Run the following command on a single line: